cookpete/react-player/CONTRIBUTING.md

 ## `dist` files

 There is **no need** to build or commit files in `dist` after making changes.
 The `dist` files are only there for [bower](http://bower.io) support, and there is very little point in polluting every commit or pull request with the changes.
-The `dist` files will be automatically built and commmited when new versions are released, so your changes will be included then.
+The `dist` files will be automatically built and committed when new versions are released, so your changes will be included then.

 ## Linting